victorwb/NoteIt/README.md

 # NoteIt
-mobile app for noting and other special features
+mobile app for noting and other special features.
+Wwriting notes is now easy